Skip to content

 How to Build a Speargun With A Neptonics Speargun Blank

-If you are interested in building your own speargun, but don’t have a full workshop of woodworking tools a speargun blank is a great option.
+If you are interested in building your own speargun, but don’t have a full workshop of woodworking tools, a speargun blank is a great option.
 Even if you are an experienced woodworker, the blanks are a great way to understand how a speargun works.
 It still affords the option of customizing a speargun exactly how you want it to be.
 Throughout this post we will be going over the basics of turning one of our blanks into a fully functioning speargun.

 Choosing the Right Speargun Blank